canonical-web-and-design/docker-yarn/README.md

+**Deprecated**: This project is not being actively maintained.
+See [docker-node]([DEPRECATED] Not being actively maintained - see canonicalwebteam/node instead) instead.

+---

 A light-weight docker image for running Yarn (https://yarnpkg.com/).

 It will also attempt to install bower dependencies if it finds a `bower.json`.